rbontekoe/BAWJ/docs/src/chapter3.md

 In the case of the invoicing process, we could look at the trend of payment morale.
 In the case of the picture-taking process, we could determine whether the room is empty or not.

+For analyzes purposes, it is crucial not to update an existing item but create a new one with the modified data with a timestamp.

 ### Domain-driven design

 Each process should be domain-specific.
 Subject matter experts and users of the domain speak the same language and use the same definitions and synonyms for concepts and objects.
 It leads to a Domain-driven design paradigm.